In this post, you’ll find dysarthria exercises, strategies, and treatment ideas for your adult speech therapy patients.

 - A skunk sat on a stump and thunk the stump stunk, but the stump thunk the skunk stunk

-Non-Speech Oral Motor Exercises
+5. What About Non-Speech Oral Motor Exercises?

 Non-speech oral motor exercises are widely used by speech-language pathology professionals to improve articulation.
 Examples include lip and tongue strengthening and range of motion exercises.